 Do I have to make UEA my first choice before I can be awarded the scholarship?

-Yes, you will need to confirm UEA as your first choice of University with UCAS to receive the scholarship.
+You may receive a scholarship offer before securing your place at UEA.
+However, you will need to confirm UEA as your first choice of University with UCAS, fulfil all of the conditions of your offer, and register at UEA in September to receive a scholarship.

 Will I hear whether my application has been successful?